5 positive signs of changing disability media portrayal

 - Another inclusive factor is seeing yourself as a target for advertising.
 More advertisers are including people with disability as a matter of course in their campaigns, recognising that they are customers too.
 This ranges from the Federal Government’s Girls Make Your Move healthy lifestyle commercials to more quirky approaches, such as the UK’s Maltesers’ series.
 Attitude Foundation board member, Catia Malaquias provides insights on this issue on our blog, including at a number of high-profile conferences this year.

 - Finally, mainstream film festivals are embracing disability themes and portrayal to the point where the main prize winner at this year’s Sydney Film Festival, On Body and Soul, was a film with two lead characters with disability.
 Specialist disability film festivals, such as Access All Areas, are growing with wider distribution and bigger audiences.

-These are all good developments, but the next signs of progress and jumping up a level or two, would include, more presenters with disability, especially on mainstream programs like the BBC Weather presenter Lucy Martin and seeing some people with disability on the news being asked for their opinion about topics other than disability issues.
+These are all good developments, but the next signs of progress and jumping up a level or two, would include, more presenters with disability, especially on mainstream programs like the BBC Weather presenter Lucy Martin and finding some people with disability on the news being asked for their opinion about topics other than disability issues.